hawkeyesec/scanner-cli/README.md

 This is the advised method.
 To run the scanner against your existing project, simply type `docker run --rm -v $PWD:/target stono/hawkeye`

 ### With node
-If you want to run without docker, just through node - then `npm install -g hawkeye`, and use `hawkeye scan`.
+If you want to run without docker, just through node - then `npm install -g hawkeye-scanner`, and use `hawkeye scan`.

 ### Options
 There are a few options available: